ABOUT US

 And then 30 goes to 38!

 The third RDWC was held in Greater Manchester, England, 1-4 February at Event City and was hosted by Rainy City Roller Derby.
 New teams joined the tournament (which included expo bouts from emerging nations): Austria, Costa Rica, Czech Republic, Iceland, Team Indigenous, IRN, Korea, Phillipines, Poland, Romania and Russia.
-An International Junior Derby Exhibition game took place on day 4 featuring skaters from all over Europe.
-Day 4 was broadcast on BBC Sports website and app.
+An International Junior Derby Exhibition game took place on day 4, featuring skaters from all over Europe.
+All four days were live-streamed by Derby Duck Productions and day 4 was broadcast on BBC Sports (website and app) with over 40,000 unique viewers.

 Our Mission